Entanglement dynamics in $\kappa$-deformed spacetime: Conclusions

 \section{Conclusions}

-In this paper, we have investigated the dynamical behaviors of entanglement for a pair of static, uniformly moving and circularly accelerated atoms with different initial states coupled with the massless scalar field in $\kappa$-deformed spacetime and Minkowski spacetime.
+In this study, we have investigated the dynamic behavior of entanglement of a pair of static, uniformly moving, and circularly accelerated atoms with different initial states coupled to the massless scalar field in $\kappa$-deformed and Minkowski spacetimes.
 Through numerical evaluation, two different scenarios, i.e., with and without the environment-induced interatomic interaction, are considered.
-We have shown that the relativistic motion as well as the environment-induced interatomic interaction may have a significant effect on the entanglement dynamics of a two-atom system.
+We have shown that the relativistic motion and environment-induced interatomic interaction have a significant effect on the entanglement dynamics of a two-atom system.

-On the one hand, when the two static atoms are initially prepared in the excited state, antisymmetric entangled state and symmetric entangled state respectively, it is shown that, without the environment-induced interatomic interaction, the differences of entanglement dynamics between in the $\kappa$-deformed spacetime and in the Minkowski spacetime are not obvious when the deformation parameter is large.
-However, when the inertial atoms moves with a constant velocity, the entanglement dynamics is different between in these two universe cases when the velocity is large.
-Furthermore, for two circularly accelerated atoms with a nonvanishing separation, the entanglement evolves quite differently with respective to the acceleration and the interatomic distance or other parameters.
-More importantly, for certain conditions, the circularly accelerated atoms initially prepared in the excited state in $\kappa$-deformed spacetime (in Minkowski spacetime) can get entangled, while they would not become entangled in the corresponding Minkowski case (in the corresponding $\kappa$-deformed case).
-Thus, the relativistic motion of the atoms significantly influences on the difference of entanglement dynamics between these two universes.
+On the one hand, when two static atoms are initially prepared in the excited state, antisymmetric entangled state, and symmetric entangled state, we find that, without the environment-induced interatomic interaction, the differences in the entanglement dynamics between $\kappa$-deformed and Minkowski spacetimes are not obvious when the deformation parameter is large.
+However, when the inertial atoms move with a constant velocity, the entanglement dynamics are different between these two universes when the velocity is large.
+Furthermore, for two circularly accelerated atoms with a nonvanishing separation, the entanglement evolves differently with respect to the acceleration and interatomic distance or other parameters.
+More importantly, under certain conditions, the circularly accelerated atoms initially prepared in the excited state in $\kappa$-deformed spacetime (in Minkowski spacetime) can get entangled, while they will not get entangled in Minkowski spacetime (in $\kappa$-deformed spacetime).
+Thus, the relativistic motion of the atoms significantly influences the differences in the entanglement dynamics between these two universes.